fuzziqersoftware/sharedstructures/README.md

 ## Python wrapper semantics

 HashTable, PrefixTree, Queue, PriorityQueue, and IntVector can also be used from Python with the included module.
 For HashTable and PrefixTree, keys can be accessed directly with the subscript operator (`t[k] = value`; `value = t[k]`; `del t[k]`).
-Keys must be strings (bytes in Python 3); TypeError is raised if some other type is given for a key.
+Keys must be bytes objects; TypeError is raised if some other type is given for a key.
 For Queue, PriorityQueue, and IntVector, items cannot be accessed using the subscript operator; you have to call the appropriate functions on the object instead.

 For HashTables, PrefixTrees, and Queues (but not PriorityQueues), the Python wrapper transparently marshals objects that aren't basic types - which means you can store tuples, dicts, lists, etc. in HashTables, PrefixTrees, and Queues, though this will be inefficient for large objects.
 Storing numeric values and True/False/None in a PrefixTree will use the tree's corresponding native types, so they can be easily accessed from non-Python programs.

 There are a few quirks to watch out for:
 - With HashTable and PrefixTree, modifying complex values in-place will silently fail because `t[k]` returns a copy of the value at `k`, since it's generally not safe to directly modify values without holding the pool lock.
 Statements like `t[k1] = {}; t[k1][k2] = 17` won't work - after doing this, `t[k1]` will still be an empty dictionary.
 - With HashTable and PrefixTree, strings and numeric values *can* be modified "in-place" because Python implements this using separate load and store operations - so `t[k] += 1` works, but is vulnerable to data races when multiple processes are accessing the structure.
 PrefixTree supports atomic increments on numeric keys by using `t.incr(k, delta)`.
-- With HashTable and PrefixTree, `t.items` is an alias for `t.iteritems` (and similarly for `.keys` -> `.iterkeys` and `.values` -> `.itervalues`).
-For example, in both Python 2 and 3, `t.items()` returns an iterator instead of a list.
 - HashTable and PrefixTree aren't subclasses of dict.
 They can be converted to (non-shared) dicts by doing `dict(t.iteritems())`.
 This may not produce a consistent snapshot though; see "iteration semantics" above.
 - Queue and IntVector aren't subclasses of list.
 Unlike the others, there's no easy way to convert them to non-shared lists.